dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 # Library project guidelines

 ## TargetFramework conditions
+`TargetFramework` conditions should be avoided in the first PropertyGroup as that causes DesignTimeBuild issues: https://github.com/dotnet/project-system/issues/6143

 1. Use an equality check if the TargetFramework isn't overloaded with the OS portion.
 Example:
 ```